dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/exporting/index.md

 ## Standard CFPB Export File

 This is the default CFPB pipe delimited file.
-It will include all the fields
+It will include all the fields present in the Excel file

 ![](/images/import_menu.png)